zhiqic/Rethinking-Counting/README.md

 GauNet is licensed under the [Apache 2.0 license](LICENSE.md).

-> **Note**: This repository is solely for academic purposes.
-Some information cannot be uploaded to GitHub due to restrictions.
+> **Disclaimer**: This repository's README has been modified due to certain constraints.
 We appreciate your understanding.